Last updated September 10, 2021

-The deadline to apply for and receive the first round Economic Impact Payment has passed.
+The deadline to apply for and receive the first-round Economic Impact Payment has passed.
 Click here to learn whether you are eligible to claim a Recovery Rebate Credit by filing a tax return in 2021.
 If you do not usually file a tax return, you may need to file one in 2021 in order to receive the first-round payment or you can use the IRS’ Non-Filer Sign-Up Tool to request any money owed to you from the first and second rounds in addition to claiming a third-round payment, if you qualify.

 If you are served with a notice or court papers and you reside in New York City, you should call the City’s Tenant Helpline (311) or Housing Court Answers (212-962-4795) to obtain basic legal information and connect with free legal services.
 Both hotlines operate Monday through Friday, between 9 a.m. and 5 p.m.
 Tenants are encouraged to answer housing court petitions by telephone instead of visiting a court house.

 If you owe rent and need eviction prevention assistance, the Coalition for the Homeless’ Eviction Prevention hotline (1-888-850-2712) is open Wednesday mornings beginning at 9:30 a.m.
 If you have questions regarding housing court or your rights, please call our Crisis Intervention hotline at 1-888-358-2384.